CHAPTER I: IDENTIFICATION OF ITIAHaiti

 Art.
 1 - THE NAME – VISION, AND MISSION

-Willing to see youth find the right tools to develop their intrinsic capacities and see the future of the next generation, ITIAHaiti, or Innovation of the Terroir by the Itiahists for the Advancement of Haiti is founded on July 12, 2008, in the southern city of Les Cayes, in Haiti.
+Willing to see youth find suitable jobs and the right tools to develop their talents, ITIAHaiti, or Innovation of the Terroir by the Itiahists for the Advancement of Haiti is founded on July 12, 2008, in the southern city of Les Cayes, in Haiti.
 It is a Literary, Socio-Educational, and Cultural Nonprofit Organization whose mission is to empower youth to build their civic engagement and leadership through arts and entrepreneurship.

 Art.
 2 - REGISTERED OFFICES